viktorradnai/beetroot/README.md

     br hostfile command

-Example: Count how many httpd processes are running on each web server:
+Example: count how many httpd processes are running on each web server:

     br ~/hosts/prod-webservers.txt 'echo -n "$HOSTNAME: "; pgrep httpd | wc -l' | grep -v BEETROOT

 If the first parameter is a valid file, BeetRoot will read it to obtain a list of hosts to run the command on.
-In the example above, ~/hosts/prod-webservers.txt contains a list of webserver hostnames, one on each line.
+In the example above, `~/hosts/prod-webservers.txt` contains a list of webserver hostnames, one on each line.

 To get a shell on multiple hosts use `br hostfile`